krzemienski/awesome-from-stars/README.md

 * [senko/avtk](https://github.com/senko/avtk): Audio/Video toolkit for Python
 * [avTranscoder/avTranscoder](https://github.com/avTranscoder/avTranscoder): C++ API for LibAV / FFMpeg
 * [Awesome-Windows/Awesome](https://github.com/Awesome-Windows/Awesome): :computer: 🎉 An awesome & curated list of best applications and tools for Windows.
+* [simonecorsi/awesome](https://github.com/simonecorsi/awesome): 😎 Automatically generated list of ordered projects I've starred over the years!
+You can do your own using my action linked below!
 * [sindresorhus/awesome](https://github.com/sindresorhus/awesome): 😎 Awesome lists about all kinds of interesting topics
 * [jinwchoi/awesome-action-recognition](https://github.com/jinwchoi/awesome-action-recognition): A curated list of action recognition and related area resources
 * [sdras/awesome-actions](https://github.com/sdras/awesome-actions): A curated list of awesome actions to use on GitHub